olcf/vapor-docs/vapor_user_guide.rst

 Logging In to Vapor
 --------------------

-To log in to Vapor, use your OLCF username and passcode:
+To log in to Vapor, you will need to apply for an OLCF account.

-First ssh to hub and from there ssh to the Vapor login node.
+If you are logging directly from your computer, first ssh to hub.ccs.ornl.gov and from there ssh to the Vapor login node login1.vapor.olcf.ornl.gov.
+When prompted for your Password, use your PASSCODE which is the PIN followed by the numbers on your RSA token.

 .. code-block::